By Dr. Elizabeth Christian

 This year’s event will examine the role of women in ministry.

-“We are pleased to host this seminar as a continuing ministry of Louisiana College addressing relevant matters through the intersection and convergence of Christ, Church and Culture,” said President Dr. Rick Brewer.
+“We are pleased to host this seminar as a continuing ministry of Louisiana Christian University addressing relevant matters through the intersection and convergence of Christ, Church and Culture,” said President Dr. Rick Brewer.
 “Our guest presenters will bring a unique, Christ-centered response to the role of women in 21st Century ministry.
 We are confident seminars such as 3C strengthen and stretch our students as they experience intellectual and spiritual growth at LC.”

 This year’s speakers are Victoria Dixon, Jess Archer and Dr. Amanda Walker.